What We Do

 The Office of Academic Affairs oversees the University's faculty, academic offerings, educational support services and resources, and related educational activities, such as the Honors Program and International Education.

 Assessment is systematic inquiry in support of student learning.
 Good assessment provides insight into how well we are achieving institutional goals and how well students are accomplishing the learning goals in their academic programs.

-As a student at Utica College you need to complete the general education core, an academic major, and elective courses.
+As a student at Utica University you need to complete the general education core, an academic major, and elective courses.
 The general education core provides a broad-based liberal education and is designed to help you develop the intellectual skills you need to succeed, not only in your career but also as a flourishing individual and responsible citizen.
 An academic major provides a focused program of study leading to a degree.
 Elective courses can be chosen from any course in the catalog, including physical education courses.

 In order to be graduatedYou will need to complete an academic major.
-All the majors offered by Utica College are listed on our Academic Programs page.
+All the majors offered by Utica University are listed on our Academic Programs page.
 Some of the programs listed are minors or certificates which do not count as majors necessary for graduation, so please read the descriptions carefully.

 If you need help in choosing a major:You will be assigned an academic adviser who can help you.
 To learn more about the advising process, visit Academic Advising and, to see a list of the courses being offered, see our course schedule.